feedyard/circleci-docker/README.md

 python3 (3.6.3)
 docker (17.10)

-and InSpec (1.48.0) to support container configuration testing strategy.
+and InSpec (1.44.8) to support container configuration testing strategy.
+Note: Must remain at this InSpec version number since later version enforce 'only supported linux versions'

 See CHANGELOG for list of installed packages/versions